OpenWinControls/libOpenWinControls/README.md

 Multiplaftom C++ library to read/write GPD dual-mode controller settings.

-This exposes more features and control than what GPD has made available in their very limited official app.
+This exposes all known and working features of the GPD controller, way more than what GPD has made available in their very limited official app.

 ## Supported devices